-Easy Garlic Shrimip Tacos Recipe are plump shrimp simmered in garlic butter with a hint of mild chile guajillo.
+Camarones al Ajillo Tacos or easy Garlic Shrimip Tacos Recipe filled with plump shrimp simmered in garlic butter and a hint of mild chile guajillo.
 Stuff them into a warm tortilla with fresh avocado, pickled onion or your favorite taco garnishes for a quick dinner idea.

 Ingredients to make Camarones al Ajillo Tacos